GitMoDu/LoLa/README.md

 Link diagnostics [WORKING]: Measures link properties: Latency, RSSI, Remote RSSI.
 Not included in Link by default, only used for diagnose and debug the radio IC.

-Implemented services.
+# Implemented services

 SyncSurface Service [WORKING]: The star feature and whole reason I started this project.
 Synchronises an array of N blocks (32bits wide) in a differential fashion, i.e., only send over radio the changing blocks, not the whole data array.
 There's a 2-way protocol to ensure data integrity without compromising data update latency.

-Why not Radiohead or similar radio libraries?
+# Why not Radiohead or similar radio libraries?

 I'd like to build a real time system, biasing the implementation for low latency and code readability.
 Besides, it's fun.

-Gist of the Packet Driver:

-When receiving, it tries to throw the incoming packet to one of the registered LoLa Services.
-There is no callback for when no registered service wants the packet.

-The packets definitions and payload are defined in a very minimalistic way with only some configurability.

-Notable issues:
+# Notable issues

 It's quite a memory hog (around 1.5 kB for the example projects with only 2 sync surfaces), and ROM but there's a lot of functionality.

-Future :
+# Future :
 Async Radio Driver [IN_PROGRESS] – Perform the long packet processing in the main loop, instead of hogging the interrupt.

 Cryptography[IN_PROGRESS] – Linking doesn't start until an Elyptic Curve Diffie-Hellman key exchange is done.
 Packet encoding is buggy, is awaitng Async driver.